aosabook/500lines/ci/chapter.rst

             self.request.sendall("OK")
 ````

 In order for the dispatcher to do anything useful, it needs to have at least one test runner registered.
-When `register` is called on a host:port pair, it stores the runner's information in a list (the `runners` object attached to the ThreadingTCPServer object) so it can communicate with it later when it needs to give it a commit ID to run tests against.
+When `register` is called on a host:port pair, it stores the runner's information in a list (the `runners` object attached to the `ThreadingTCPServer` object) so it can communicate with the runner later, when it needs to give it a commit ID to run tests against.

 ````
         elif command == "register":